Introduction

 Just to recap, response time is the delay caused by transit time and rise time.

-Rise time tells you how “quickly” the analyser is able to respond when CO2 has entered the analyser.
+Rise time tells you how “quickly” the analyser can respond when CO2 has entered the analyser.
 (Remember that in transit time, the CO2 has not reached the analyser).

 In the response time graph, rise time is the time required for the displayed value to rise from the baseline (minimal value) to the maximum value.